Alden Page

 Detecting persistent crawl errors

-In practice, keeping a sliding window for tracking error thresholds and setting reasonable minimum and maximum crawl rates has worked well enough that the circuit breaker has never been tripped.
+In practice, keeping a sliding window for tracking error thresholds and setting reasonable crawl rates worked well enough that the circuit breaker never activated.

 Enforcing rate limits with token buckets